hyperdriveguy/people-network/README.md

 This program was developed using the Kate text editor on Linux.

 This was programmed in C#.
 I found out quickly I'm not a fan of C# and how it is too similar to Java.
-C# on Linux is possible, but don't expect to write any decent cross-platform graphical application.
+C# development on Linux is possible, but don't expect to write any decent cross-platform graphical application.

 Due to all this, this program is a console application that requires `dotnet` to run.